Course Cancellation Policy

 - Rescinding a certificate or degree

-Determination of the grade and the student’s status in the course is left solely to the discretion of the instructor.
-The faculty may seek guidance from College administrators who will establish, investigate, or determine potential patterns of dishonesty.
-All honor code violations are noted in student records.
-Additional disciplinary sanctions may be imposed.
+Determination of grades and the student’s status in the course is left solely to the discretion of the instructor.
+The instructor may seek guidance from College administrators who will establish, investigate and determine potential patterns of dishonesty and egregiousness.
+Violations of the honor code may result in additional sanctions imposed by the institution.

 A student is prohibited from withdrawing from a course in which the sanction for violating the academic honor code was failure of the course.
-A student cannot appeal a grade if the sole basis for the appeal is contingent upon overturning an academic dishonesty decision.
-Should the student choose to appeal the consequences of the Academic Honor Code violation, the student would use the Disciplinary Appeal Process.
+A student cannot appeal an assignment grade or final course grade if the sole basis for the appeal is contingent upon overturning an academic dishonesty decision or sanction.

 Acceptable Use Policy for Baker College Information Technology Resources